maroaraujo/PokemonApp/README.md

 Deployed website:
 https://pokemonapp-react.netlify.app/

-## Stretch Goals
+## Working on strech goals

-I want to add some feature as a input field to filter pokemons but name, or type.
+I want to add some feature as a input field to filter pokemons per name, or type.